Lucretia: In literature and music

 Thomas Heywood's play The Rape of Lucretia dates from 1607.
 The subject also enjoyed a revival in the mid twentieth century; André Obey's 1931 play Le Viol de Lucrèce was adapted by librettist Ronald Duncan for The Rape of Lucretia, a 1946 opera by Benjamin Britten which premiered at Glyndebourne.
+Obey's play was also the basis for Thornton Wilder's play Lucrece with incidental music by Deems Taylor which was staged on Broadway in 1932.
 Ernst Krenek set Emmet Lavery's libretto Tarquin (1940), a version in a contemporary setting.

 Jacques Gallot (died c.
 1690) composed the allemandes "Lucrèce" and "Tarquin" for baroque lute.

 In Samuel Richardson's 1740 novel Pamela, Mr. B. cites the story of Lucretia as a reason why Pamela ought not fear for her reputation, should he rape her.
 Pamela quickly sets him straight with a better reading of the story.
 Colonial Mexican poet Sor Juana Inés de la Cruz also mentions Lucretia in her poem "Redondillas," a commentary on prostitution and who is to blame.

 In 1769, doctor Juan Ramis wrote a tragedy in Menorca entitled Lucrecia.
 The play is written in the Catalan language using a neoclassical style and is a significant work of the eighteenth century written in this language.

 In 1932, the play Lucrece was produced on Broadway, starring legendary actress Katharine Cornell in the title part.
 It was mostly performed in pantomime.

 In 1989, a song entitled "The Rape of Lucretia" was released by the Scottish musician Momus.

 In Donna Leon's 2009 Venetian novel, About Face, Franca Marinello refers to the tale of Tarquin and Lucrezia, as recounted in Ovid's Fasti (Book II, for February 24, "Regifugium") to explain her actions to Commissario Brunetti.

 American thrash metal band Megadeth used the name Lucretia as the title for the sixth track on their 1990 release Rust In Peace.
 The song doesn’t have a direct connection to the story of Lucretia, rather Lucretia acting as a muse for Megadeth frontman Dave Mustaine reaching sobriety after a heavy drug and alcohol addiction during the 1980s.